 If you prefer to edit directly in LaTeX, you can!
 Overleaf provides a full collaborative online LaTeX editor you can switch to at any time.

 Submitting your articles to journals, repositories and more

 You can also submit your paper directly to a number of journals and other editorial and review services via the publish menu in the editor.
 Simply open the publish menu from any document and follow the appropriate 'Submit to ...' link.

-Please use our contact form and we'll make sure your question gets to the right person in our team.
+If you need technical support while working on any Overleaf projects, please use our contact form and we'll make sure your question gets to the right person in our team.

 We've put together a short How do I use Overleaf help page to give you pointers on exactly that :)

 You can also check out upcoming and on-demand webinars

 How do I upload an existing LaTeX project into Overleaf?

 Overleaf supports the packages listed here.